Fawzy-AI-Explorer/NLP-Tea/02-Word Embeddings/2.1-Label Encoder and One Hot Encoder/Theory.md

 3. Build a Vocabulary (Unique Words)
          -  Combine tokens from all documents and create a set of unique words
 4. Integer Mapping
-         -  Map each unique word (or category) to a unique integer
+         -  Map each unique word to a unique integer

 5. Transform the Documents
          -  Replace each word in each document with its corresponding integer according to the mapping.